Cost Of Living Off The Grid

-First, there is the cost of buying distant land and with water.
+First, there is the cost of buying distant land and water.
 That can easily be $100,000 or more.
 A simple cabin-style house will cost a minimum of $50,000.

 Add the cost of digging a well and installing a sewage disposal system of some type, and you have a total value of over $200,000.

 That’s if you start from scratch, however.
-For those who already have the property, a home, and a well, the cost of living off the grid amounts to mainly the value supplying your electricity.
-Three factors determine how long it takes for the system to pay for itself: the cost of the system, the price of electricity from power companies and the availability of rebates, tax credits, and other monetary incentives.
+For those who already have the property, a home, and a well, the cost of living off the grid amounts to mainly the value of supplying your electricity.
+Three factors determine how long it takes for the system to pay for itself: the cost of the system, the price of electricity from power companies, and the availability of rebates, tax credits, and other monetary incentives.
 The bottom line is the average time is tales to pay off a 5-kW solar installation can range from 4 to 20 years.

 There are other, non-monetary benefits to going all the gird, however.
-Harnessing energy from the sun or wind to heat and cool your home, provide the electricity needed to run that house and your reduction on the dependency for fossil fuel are lovely environmental goals that benefit everyone in the long run.
+Harnessing energy from the sun or wind to heat and cool your home, provide the electricity needed to run that house and your reduction on the dependency on fossil fuel are lovely environmental goals that benefit everyone in the long run.

 Also, other non-monetary benefits surface from living off the grid: